 What are my rights if I take time off to care for dependents?

-Undoubtedly the coronavirus crisis counts as an emergency, but what is ‘reasonable’ has yet to be legally tested.
-Your first port of call should be asking for full pay if you are not already receiving furlough pay.
+Undoubtedly the Coronavirus crisis counted as an emergency, but what is ‘reasonable’ has yet to be legally tested.

 If I get coronavirus, will I get sick leave and pay?

-If you have been diagnosed as having contracted coronavirus or are suspected by medical authorities as having it, you will be entitled to the usual sick leave and entitlements to pay, as with any other sickness and sickness absence.
+If you have tested positive for Coronavirus or are suspected of having it, you will be entitled to the usual sick leave and entitlements to pay, as with any other sickness/sickness absence

-If I am made redundant due to the impact of covid-19, does my employer still have to consult me?
+If I am made redundant due to covid-19, does my employer still have to consult me?

 When intending to make over 20 employees redundant in any one 90 day period, your employer normally has to consult for a minimum number of days before dismissing you, as follows: